warriorAFII/ekVentures-test/README.md

 - Yarn
 - Android Studio (for Android development)
 - Xcode 15 (for iOS development)
+- Expo app on simulator

-For detailed instructions on setting up the environment, refer to the [React Native documentation](https://reactnative.dev/docs/set-up-your-environment).
+For detailed instructions on setting up the environment, refer to the [Expo docs]([https://reactnative.dev/docs/set-up-your-environment](https://docs.expo.dev/get-started/set-up-your-environment/)).

 ### Install dependencies